Multimodal Fusion Network for Micro-displacement Measurement via Michelson Interferometer: Conclusion

-Overall, the MFN offers a data-driven, hardware-efficient, and noise-tolerant solution for nanoscale displacement sensing.
-Meanwhile,current performance is mainly limited by the calibration accuracy of the voltage–displacement (V–d) measurement device, which mainly influences the accuracy of displacement head when finetuning(Detailed error and accuracy analysis can be found in the supplementary document.).
-Future work will improve in system calibration, particularly in voltage–displacement (V–d) precision, and focus on extending this architecture to other forms of phase-related measurement, such as angular, thermal, and material property sensing.
+Meanwhile, current performance is mainly limited by the calibration accuracy of the voltage–displacement (V–d) measurement device, which mainly influences the accuracy of displacement head when fine tuning(Detailed error and accuracy analysis can be found in the Supplemental Document).
+Due to the range limitations of the calibration method, the study mainly focuses on the displacement range of 0–2 $\mu m$.
+Within this range, the MFN achieves an accuracy of $98\%$ and exhibits strong robustness.
+In principle, the proposed framework can be extended to measure larger displacements; however, such measurements may be affected by more types of noise, which would require different parameter settings and optimization strategies.
+Future work will be improved in system calibration, particularly in voltage–displacement (V–d) precision, and focus on extending this architecture to other forms of phase-related measurement, such as angular, thermal, and material property sensing.

-\begin{backmatter} \bmsection{Code availability} The scripts for defining, training, and evaluating our MFN model, as well as the scripts for generating simulated datasets, are all stored in \href{https://github.com/HorseRunningWild/MFN-for-Micro-displacement-Measurement-}{MFN-for-Micro-displacement-Measurement}.